talhavawda/za-telecoms-twitter-footprint/README.md

 <br>

 #### Web Interface
-I (Talha) set up the Neo4j dependencies and the connection to the database
+To run the Web Interface, have the database running in Neo4j Desktop, and go to the URL http://localhost:8080/

 <br>